LAMPSPUC/StateSpaceModels.jl/docs/src/manual.md

 ## Hyperparameters

-The model hyperparameters are constant (non-time-varying) parameters that are optimized when `fit!` is called.
+The model hyperparameters are constant (non-time-varying) parameters that are optimized when [`fit!`](@ref) is called.
 The package provides some useful getters and setters to accelerate experimentation with models.

 The getters are:
 ```@docs
-get_hyperparameters
 get_names
 ```